fpdavis/Nibbler-Twisted-Tale/README.md

 * Incorporated basic timing into Messagelog.
 It now shows the miliseconds since the MessageLog was lat called.
      Optional ResetMessageLogTimer() method to reset the timer.
 Utilities has a method for Benchmarking.
 * Joystick support has been started.
 Reading from controllers is working, just requires the plumbing!

+* Added Custom Speed in Speed Select drop down when using Page Up/Page Down
+* Inform user when they try to bind to a custom key that the key is reserved
+* Unbound the "P" key in favor of the "Pause/Break" key
+* Added help text to marque scroller

 ### Creative Commons License Attribution 3.0